 A general flat rate of 15%.
 A reduced rate of 5% applies to small companies (with annual income not exceeding EUR 300,000; no more than 10 employees; shareholders in a small company own no more than 50% shares in other companies).
 Newly established small companies, owned by natural persons, are exempt from paying CIT for their 1st year.
-An additional 5% CIT rate applies to banks and credit unions when their profit exceeds EUR 2 million.
+An additional 5% CIT rate applies to banks and credit unions when their profit exceeds EUR 2 million, and is valid for CIT calculation and declaration for the years 2020, 2021 and 2022.